Puankhequa: Biography

 Puankhequa enjoyed trading and spent most of his waking time doing business.
-He lived in a mansion, "Chiu-lung" (named after the Jiulong River of his ancestral city), on the south bank of the Pearl River near Honam Island (the modern day Haizhu District of Guangzhou).
+He lived in a mansion, "Jiulong" (named after the Jiulong River of his ancestral city), on the south bank of the Pearl River near Honam Island (the modern day Haizhu District of Guangzhou).
 To save as much time as possible for business, he ate on the boat taking him to and from work.
 In promoting his business, he had no scruples when it came to manipulating officials or bribing the "Hoppo" (The Guangdong Customs Supervisor) and passing the costs on to the Europeans.

-Puankhequa died on 10 January 1788, and was interred in the foothills of Fu-t'ing near his country seat in Ch'uanchow.
+Puankhequa died on 10 January 1788, and was interred in the foothills of Futing near his county seat in Quanzhou.

 Most of the hong firms established before 1790 had failed by 1798, except that of Puankhequa II, who had succeeded his father as head of the firm.
 By then it was the most prosperous house and Puankhequa II was the wealthiest merchant in Canton.
 A year later, the European companies had all gone except for the Swedes (who left in 1831) and the Spaniards (who left in 1834).
 Puankhequa II retained the Swedes as clients until the Swedish East India Company folded in 1813.
 When the Hong merchants were disestablished in 1834, his firm was still active and by then the longest-surviving firm in the history of the merchants.
 Following the height of influence, the Puankhe clan diversified their commercial interest in foreign countries.
 As globalization grew, the significance of the Cantonese family became less concentrated compared to previous centuries.